-EQ ebooks Digital Library (all students have been subscribed to use this service) and can borrow ebooks through the Overdrive tab in the catalogue.
+EQ ebooks Digital Library (all students have been subscribed to use this service) and can borrow ebooks through the Overdrive tab in the catalogue or through the SORA app.
 Once again, students must use their MIS ID to log in.

 Finally, students are able to access

 World Book online (which the school has subscribed to).
 Students can either access the Kids or Student versions of this reference tool.

 'Infiniti Instructions' is a useful document which will take you through searching for a book, an ebook or World Book through our online catalogue.

 The Resource Centre is open for student use before school at 8.30 am.
 Parents are welcome to accompany their children at this time.
 Students are also able to access the Resource Centre during the first lunch break.